datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:7ad68bd87f
 ## Tidy Data and Messy Data

 What exactly marks the difference between *tidy* data and *messy* data?
-It is not only how organized and intuitive the datasets look in our human eyes, but also how easily and efficiently they can be processed by computers.
+It is not only how organized and intuitive the datasets look to our human eyes, but also how easily and efficiently they can be processed by computers.
 In his seminal paper [Tidy Data](https://www.jstatsoft.org/article/view/v059i10), Hadley Wickham proposed three standards for tidy data:

 1. Each variable forms a column
 2. Each observation forms a row
 3. Each type of observation forms a unit.

 In this course, we'll focus on the first two rules and show you how we can use the Python package [pandas](http://pandas.pydata.org/) to deal with datasets violating them.
 To get started, execute `messy` in the IPython shell.
 This dataset, which appears in Wickham's paper, shows the number of people who choose either of two treatments in a hospital.
-Observe its struture in comparison with Wickham's rules.
+Observe its structure in comparison with Wickham's rules.
 This dataset is *messy* because it violates rule #2: it combines Treatment A and Treatment B, two distinct observations, in a single row.

 Now let's look at two more datasets.
 Execute `df1` and `df2` in your IPython shell to check out two other preloaded datasets, both featured in DataCamp's [*Cleaning Data in R*](https://campus.datacamp.com/courses/cleaning-data-in-r) course.
 The former shows the type and number of pets owned by three co-workers, and the latter shows the average BMI in three countries over several years.
 Which one of these datasets is messy, and why?